Collaboration & Funding Opportunities

 Please review our Guide for Applicants for evaluation criteria.

 Funding decision will be made with input from an advisory group.
-The advisory group includes public and private sector practitioners.
 PICS reserves the right to conditionally accept applications based on minor feedback to the applicant and corresponding revisions.

 When will we know if we are funded?